REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Refinement, Zoom and Randomization

-where the cell the robot is currently in, and the cells next to this cell, are all within the range of the robot.
-In addition, the fluent affected by the change in this causal law is declared as a random fluent and its definition is changed to:

-where a thing's location is one of a set of values that satisfy a given property---in the current example that considers a robot's location, this property is $range$ as described above.
+As described by Statement~\ref{eqn:refine-executability-specific}(b), the robot can still only move to a cell that is $next\_to$ its current location.
+In general, the fluent affected by the change in the causal law can take one of a set of values that satisfy a given property ($range$ in the current example), as described in Statement~\ref{eqn:causal-law-1}.
 In a similar manner, the non-deterministic version of the $test$ action used to determine the robot's cell location in the $of\!\!fice$, is given by:

 which indicates that the result of the $test$ action may not always be as expected, and $c_i$ are cells in the $of\!\!fice$.
-Similar to refinement, it is the designer's responsibility to provide domain-specific information needed for randomization.
+Similar to refinement, \emph{it is the designer's responsibility to provide domain-specific information needed for randomization}.
+Furthermore, note that the paths in the randomized transition diagram $\tau_{LR}$ match those in $\tau_L$ except for the addition of the defined fluents that model the domain-specific information.

+Once the randomized system description $\mathcal{D}_{LR}$ has been constructed, we can construct its probabilistic version $\mathcal{D}_{LR}^P$ that consists of: \begin{itemize} \item System description $\mathcal{D}_{LR}$ that defines a non-deterministic transition diagram $\tau_{LR}$ of all the system's trajectories. \item A function $P$ assigning probabilities to each of the transitions. \end{itemize} In addition to the actual states, $\mathcal{D}_{LR}^P$ will reason with probability distributions over the states, and consider transitions between one such probabilistic state to another as a result of executing particular actions.
+We obtain the probabilities needed to construct $\mathcal{D}_{LR}^P$, we experimentally collect statistics of action outcomes and the reliability of observations as described below.

-\paragraph{\underline{Collecting statistics:}} Once the fine-resolution system description has been randomized, experiments are run and statistics are collected to compute the probabilities of action outcomes and the reliability of observations.
-This corresponds to the fourth step of the design methodology (Section~\ref{sec:methodology}).
+\paragraph{\underline{Collecting statistics:}} Running experiments to collect statistics that are used to compute the probabilities of action outcomes and the reliability of observations, corresponds to the fourth step of the design methodology (see Section~\ref{sec:methodology}).